sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-1/index.md

 .. link:
 .. description: Introduction to information retrieval, boolean retrieval and inverse indexes.
 .. type: text
+.. status: private
 -->

-> This is a blog series on Information Retrieval covering the first chapters of the textbook [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).
-This post covers **Chapter 1: Boolean retrieval**.
+> This is a blog series on Information Retrieval.
+It covers the chapters of the textbook [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html) book.
+This post covers Chapter 1: Boolean retrieval.

 <br />
 ## What is Information Retrieval?